-The Syrian Badia, the vast semi-arid steppe land which makes up nearly 80 percent of the state's land mass, has been at the heart of centuries of significant political struggle between pastoral Bedouin tribal authority and the power of the centralised state.
-In the early twentieth century, with the end of the Ottoman Empire and the imposition of a League of Nations Mandate, the French authorities first set about encouraging the Bedouin to govern themselves.
+In the early 20th century, with the end of the Ottoman Empire and the imposition of a League of Nations Mandate, the French authorities first set about to encourage the Bedouin to govern themselves.
 But after finding that inter-tribal raiding and skirmishing were affecting France's development plans, they vigorously pacified the area.
-For the last half of the twentieth century, the independent state has sought to complete the dismantling of the Bedouin tribes of Syria.
+For the last half of the 20th century, the independent state has sought to complete the dismantling of the Bedouin tribes of Syria.
 Failing to successfully coerce Bedouin to settle, the government undertook to strip its leadership of all power and authority.
-The Badia was nationalised and all tribal holdings ceased to be recognised in 1958.
-By the 1960s, the language of environmental degradation, desertification and overgrazing entered the political vocábulary of technicians, diplomats and politicians alike.
-Most technology transfer to Syria was aimed at taking over greater areas of the Badia and converting them into important agricultural crop-producing regions.
-Today, the Bedouin, having been pushed back ever deeper into the Badia, are regarded by the state as destroyers of their own homelands, accused of overgrazing precious shrubs and grasses, hunting the gazelle and oryx into extinction, and carrying no concern for or knowledge of the sustainability of this fragile land.
+The bādiya was nationalized and all tribal holdings ceased to be recognized in 1958.
+By the 1960s, the language of environmental degradation, descrification and overgrazing entered the political vocabulary of technicians, diplomats and politicians alike.
+Most technology transfer to Syria was aimed at taking over greater areas of the $b\bar{a}diya$ and converting them into important agricultural crop producing regions.
+Today, the Bedouin, having been pushed back ever deeper into the $b\bar{a}diya$, are regarded by the state as destroyers of their own homelands, overgrazing precious shrubs and grasses, hunting the gazelle and oryx into extinction, and carrying no concern for or knowledge of the sustainability of this fragile land.
 However what emerges in this study is that a political understanding between government and tribal leadership has supported the continued existence of alternative systems of land use among the Bedouin which is unofficially tolerated, but officially denied.